Factors that Affect the Cost of Vinyl Siding

 - Vinyl siding is virtually maintenance free.
 Wash away dirt easily with your garden hose or pressure washer.

 - If you live in an area prone to hurricanes or tornadoes, there are brands of vinyl siding that can stand up to 240 mph winds.
 Depending on the type of vinyl siding you invest in, you may even be eligible for a reduction in your insurance premiums.

 Types of Vinyl Siding

-- Cedar shakes are very beautiful, giving your home a warm rustic charm.
+Cedar wood shake siding is very beautiful, giving your home a warm rustic charm.
 Cedar is a rich, hardy wood with beautiful colors and hues.
-It also withstands the weather better than most other woods.
-That said, cedar shake is very expensive and requires a high degree of maintenance.
-Vinyl cedar shake can give you the same stunning look without the high cost or high maintenance.
+That said, real wood cedar shake siding is very expensive and requires a high degree of maintenance.
+Vinyl shake siding can give you the same stunning look without the high cost or high maintenance.

 Homeowners often combine several different types and styles of siding to create a unique architectural look.
 For instance, some homeowners will use vinyl cedar shake and scallops as trim to separate different sections of the home.
 If you need help deciding on which type to put on your home, talk to one of our vinyl siding installation contractors near you today.

 What is the ROI of Vinyl Siding Replacement?

 Replacing your home’s siding with vinyl can yield an 80% rate of return on your investment when you sell your home.
 If you’re looking to sell your home soon, vinyl siding is one of the best ways to increase your home’s curb appeal and potential buyer’s interest.
 Even if you are planning to stay in your home for years, your vinyl siding will increase the attractiveness of your home and make it more energy efficient while you live there.
 Plus, most vinyl siding comes with a lifetime warranty, so you’ll reap the benefits of your investment throughout the life of your home.